DuendeInexistente/Cirque/ShortStories/afterparty.md

  “It’s a pity what happened to Arabesco.”
 Whispered Twilight, looking at the sleeping dragon.

  “Give it twenty or thirty years.
 It’ll be good as new.”
-Said Cobalt distractedly as he laid a hand on Diva’s neck, on one of his scars, to warm it.
+Said Cobalt distractedly as he laid a hand on Diva’s neck, on one of his scars to warm it.

 ---------------